Learn Vulnerability Scanning

 It is not fast as compared to other security scanners, but it is simple and portable.
 This should be used only to test small web applications because it takes too much time to scan large applications.

 This tool does not offer any GUI interface.
-It also cannot create any PDF report.
+It also cannot create any PDF reports.
 This tool was designed to be simple and for personal use.
-You can try this tool just for personal use.
-If you are thinking of it for professional use, I will never recommend it.
+If you are thinking of it for professional use, I will not recommend it.

-This tool was developed in Python.
-And an executable version is also available if you want.
-Source code is available, so you can modify it according your needs.
+This tool was developed in Python and an executable version is also available if you want.
+Source code is available, so you can modify it according to your needs.
 The main script is grabber.py, which once executed calls other modules like sql.py, xss.py or others.

-While working with the tool, it lets you set a few preferences like total number of path descendants, number of child paths of a node, depth and maximum number of request per second.
-You can use Vega Scanner, Vega Proxy, Proxy Scanner and also Scanner with credentials.
+While working with the tool, it lets you set a few preferences such as the total number of path descendants, number of child paths of a node and the depth and maximum number of requests per second.
+You can use Vega Scanner, Vega Proxy and Proxy Scanner, and also scan with credentials.
 If you need help, you can find resources in the documentation section: